dannyfranca/seat-scheduler-test/README.md

 - Pagination on the list endpoint.
 - API design was very minimal, but could be richer with more requirements about its usage.
 A.K.A. frontend requirements.
 - Implement heath-checks endpoint.
+- For simplicity, an expiration was set as a routine every 5 seconds in the application.
+A more production like version would be an external system handling the expiration.
+Also, the 5 seconds might not be acceptable if we want more precision for expirations.
+Some alternatives are:
+  - Implement a cron job to run every second.
+  - Implement a queue system to schedule expiration events.
+  - Create a Postgres function and use with an extension like pg_cron to schedule expiration events.

 ## Considerations